refraction-ray/general-notes/lectures/ML in a Nutshell.md

 ### Convolutional Neural Network

 CNN is designed for image recongnition with special connection structures and suitable for systems with input data in higher dimension.
-Since the size of input data of images is very large, we are about to have too much paramters in the NN if insisting on full connected NN.
+Since the size of input data of images is very large, we are about to have too much parameters in the NN if insisting on full connected NN.
 Therefore, CNN utilize local connectivity and weight sharing to sole the above issue on full connected NN.
 Part of the images of this and the following section come from [this note](https://www.zybuluo.com/hanbingtao/note/485480).

 The general layer structure of CNN: